 And here he is performing “Mr. Tambourine Man” the following year:

-Dylan recruited an ad hoc band featuring the rhythm section of the Paul Butterfield Blues Band, drummer Sam Lay and bassist Jerome Arnold, alongside Barry Goldberg on piano and two of the musicians who appeared on the recently recorded and released single “Like A Rolling Stone,” Mike Bloomfield on guitar and Al Kooper on organ.
-Taking over a pair of rooms at a nearby mansion rented and used by Wein, the band spent a few hours Saturday night preparing for the next night’s ride into infamy.
+Dylan recruited an ad hoc band featuring the rhythm section of the Paul Butterfield Blues Band, drummer Sam Lay and bassist Jerome Arnold, alongside Barry Goldberg on piano and two of the musicians who appeared on the recently recorded and released single, “Like A Rolling Stone”, Mike Bloomfield on guitar and Al Kooper on organ.
+Taking over a pair of rooms at a nearby mansion rented and used by Wein, the band spent a few hours on Saturday night preparing for the next night’s ride into infamy.

-The reception to the first notes of show opener “Maggie’s Farm” was both instantaneous and intensely divided.
+The reception to the first notes of show opener, “Maggie’s Farm”, was both instantaneous and intensely divided.
 Adding fuel to an already burning fire, there were massive issues with the sound mix, particularly Dylan’s vocals.
 Given that his lyrical prowess was such a large part of his acclaim, the jolt of the rock music backers and garbled words ignited a large portion of the crowd into angry outbursts that rattled Dylan and his impromptu band.

 Check out the chorus of boos and cheers for yourself in the video of “Maggie’s Farm” from the 1965 Newport Folk Festival below:

 Unprepared for performing acoustically, Dylan was forced to ask the crowd for a harmonica in the proper key.
-After just two short songs in his more familiar and crowd friendly set-up, “It’s All Over Now, Baby Blue” and “Mr. Tambourine Man,” he left the stage to an uproarious cheer and calls for more.
+After just two short songs in his more familiar and crowd-friendly set-up, “It’s All Over Now, Baby Blue” and “Mr. Tambourine Man”, he left the stage to an uproarious cheer and calls for more.
 Those hopes for more music from Dylan that night, and indeed for decades to come, would be in vain for attendees of the Newport Folk Festival.
 Pete Seeger even commented that he wanted to cut Dylan’s cables with an axe.
 Speaking on his disillusionment, Dylan has since said, “I expected something negative from the crowd, but hearing Pete was so mad hurt me worst of all.”

 Given his status as one of modern music’s greatest icons, it is safe to say he accomplished that mission.
 Taking into account the repeated references to the events of that day, in both song lyrics and interviews over the next decade, it was clear that the landmark show was something of a touchstone for Dylan.
 Dylan’s decision to add this dimension to his sound would lead to the most productive period of his career, including his legendary collaboration with The Band.

 Facing that negative response was essential to Dylan’s strengthening as an artist and his progress as a creator, while blazing the trail for those who would follow.
 His success in reinventing himself and transcending expectations would inspire other artists to follow their own musical paths, regardless of tradition and expectations.
-Rock music was a relatively newborn art at that point in time, and performers like Dylan brought variety, nuance and depth to the sound that had been previously ignored.
-Rock could be something more than the background to dances and a way to rile up teens… it could have something legitimate to say, and say it well.
+Rock music was a relatively newborn art at that point in time, and performers like Dylan brought variety, nuance, and depth to the sound that had been previously ignored.
+Rock and roll could be something more than the background to dances and a way to rile up teens… it could have something legitimate to say, and say it well.

-Information for this article was gathered from the book Dylan Goes Electric, Wikipedia and the film Festival.
+Information for this article was gathered from the book Dylan Goes Electric, Wikipedia, and the film, Festival.